tdg5/tco_method/README.md

 # => 35660
 ```

-You can kind of get around this by dynamically reading the code you want to
+You can kind of get around the need for stringified code blocks by dynamically
-compile with tail call optimization, but this approach also has downsides in
+reading the code you want to compile with tail call optimization, but this
-that it goes around the standard Ruby `require` model.
-For example, consider the
+approach also has downsides in that it goes around the standard Ruby `require`
-Fibonacci example broken across two scripts, one script serving as a loader and
+process.
+For example, consider the `Fibonacci` example broken across two scripts,
-the other script acting as a more standard library:
+one script serving as a loader and the other script acting as a more standard
+library:

 ```ruby
 # loader.rb